List of Magpakailanman episodes (2020–present)

-Magpakailanman ('Forevermore') is a weekly drama anthology broadcast by GMA Network.
+Magpakailanman ('Forevermore') is a weekly drama anthology broadcast by GMA Network in the Republic of the Philippines.
 The show is hosted by 24 Oras anchor and GMA Kapuso Foundation founder Mel Tiangco and features inspiring stories and life experiences from both famous and ordinary people.
 It airs every Saturday on the network's primetime block.

-The following are the lists of Magpakailanman episodes listed by the year they were aired, in the second incarnation that premiered on November 17, 2012.
+The following are the lists of Magpakailanman episodes since 2020, listed by the year they were aired.